jar398/listtools/doc/guide.md

 35504727 | Platyrrhinus umbratus oratus | - |  < 4JY2R Platyrrhinus umbratus | -
 35504049 | Platyrrhinus umbratus umbratus | - |  < 4JY2R Platyrrhinus umbratus | 15678

+Row 1: _P. lineatus_ sec.
+A is not in the B checklist, but its individuals belong to _P. lineatus_ sec.
+B, which it strictly contains, and _P. umbratus_ sec.
+B, which it overlaps (><) but does not contain.
+The nearest B concept covering all of _P. lineatus_ sec.
+A is the genus _Platyrrhinus_.

+Row 2: _P. lineatus nigellus_ sec.
+A is strictly contained in _P. umbratus_ sec.
+B.

+Row 4: Subspecies promoted to species.

+Rows 5, 6: Species carried over unchanged.

+Row 7: _P umbratus_ sec.
+A (the concept) is not in B, but is represented by _P. aquilus_ sec.
+B (which it contains) and _P umbratus_ sec.
+B (which it overlaps).

+Row 8: Subspecies promoted to species.

+Row 9: _P. umbratus oratus_ sec.
+A doesn't have its own record in B, but rather has been lumped into _P. umbratus_ sec.
+B (which, remember, only overlaps _P. umbratus_ sec.
+A).

 ### ncbi_to_dwc